 - These brilliant insulated lunch bags provide a great alternative to plastic lunch boxes for school and weekend outings.

 - Children enjoy coloured and interesting tableware, with many plastic options available on the market.
-We love these beautiful healthier non-toxic bamboo plate sets which are sure to bring a smile to your little’s one’s face.
+We love these non-toxic, organic bamboo plates, bowls and spoons which are sure to bring a smile to your little’s one’s face.

 - Opt for Bamboo toothbrushes for your little ones, we love these by Woobamboo.

 - Choose nappy brands such as Naty or Kit & Kin which made using non-toxic organic cotton so are not only kinder on little bottoms and are also biodegradeable.

 4. ON THE GO

 - Keep an attractive tote bag folded up in your handbag and another in your car to have on hand when out shopping.
 This will prevent the need to request a plastic bag for your purchases.

 - Say no thank you to receipts.
 Did you realise that receipts are coated in a thin layer of plastic?
 Therefore not only are they a nasty source of potentially hormone disrupting BPA, but are also not recyclable.

 - Ditch plastic water bottles for reusable options such as this stylish stainless steel bottle which comes with a lifetime guarantee and keeps bottles either cool or warm when out and about.